AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

     //!
 Delete level data
     virtual void ClearLevel (int lev) = 0;

-Refer to the AmrCoreAdv class in the amrex/Tutorials/Amr/AmrCore_Advection/Source code for a sample implementation.
+Refer to the :cpp:`AmrCoreAdv` class in the amrex/Tutorials/Amr/AmrCore_Advection/Source code for a sample implementation.